yuantt83/project_examples/CNN_spiral_arm_detection/README.md

 * cnn\_\*.ipynb:    vanilla convolutional networks using
   Tensorflow and Keras.
-This is a good exercise to understand how CNN works and how sensitive the result is with respect to hyperparameters and input datasets. <br/>
+This is a good exercise to understand how CNN works and how sensitive the result is with respect to hyperparameters and input datasets.
+For our current customised dataset,  this CNN performs better than other transfer models. <br/>

 * othermodelnames\_\*.ipynb:  transfer\_learning\_models, based on  pre-trained models (ResNet, VGG19,
 Inception, EfficientNet, Yolo etc) to retrain the data.
-Interesting results will mostly come from using deep CNN like these.
-I will add more content here soon ! <br/>
+I have tried EfficientNet and VGG19 so far and the results are not as good as expected.
+They are computationally expensive and will take a while to fine-tune the hyperparameters.
+More to explore. <br/>

 * SageMaker*.ipynb: notebook examples to run  on AWS SageMaker...